AlanLuSun/AlanLuSun.github.io/_posts/2020-09-10-Zero-One-Few-Shot-Learning.md

 ## 1、Zero-shot Learning
 ### Problem definition:
    Learning a model to work on unseen data when training and testing classes are disjoint.
 Taking the task of one-shot object classification as an example, when training an object classifier, there is no training samples of target classes.
-While in testing phase, we expect the object classifier could recognize the unseen target object to be a new class
+While in testing phase, we expect the object classifier could recognize the unseen target object to be a new class.

 ### Methods:
    - Attribute-based method [1]